Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 # Alternative for drag'n drop.

 The Xserver keeps track of whether a "pointer button" has been pressed, as well as any pressed modifer buttons on the buttonboard intended for that pointer button.
-Therefore, it is possible to toggle a button press and a button release individually with the same command bound to a single button on the buttonboard instead.
+As such, it is possible to toggle a button press and a button release individually with the same command bound to a single button on the buttonboard instead.

 The Common Lisp X Interface function